 America (right) goes to town on taxes.
-Even the flaura and fauna gets a look in with the APHIS (Animal and Plant Inspection Fee - even if you don't have any!).
+Even the flaura and fauna gets a look in with the APHIS "user fee".
 Individual cities get a slice of the cake as well, which appears as the XF tax (usually followed by the city code and local currecy amount, for example XF2.5LAX4.25 which means that Los Angeles receives £4.50.

 COUNTRY NAME- UNITED KINGDOM

 On the left, we see what the UK charges.
 The only proper tax is the GB Air Passenger Duty.
 The UB tax is not described well, but essentially is your paying for the use of the airport.
 This depends on which airport you use.
 Heathrow being the most expensive with regional airports being a lot less.
 That said, fares from regional airports are usually a lot higher than the main airports of London, so this "benefit" is more than outweighed by the higher fares charged to regional airports.